 Unhurried contemplation of these screens (byobu) reveals that their appearance differs slightly.
 Notice the shapes of the rocks and pine trunks.
 The actual ink lines defining their contours and the many brushstrokes providing textual definition to forms and surfaces show two distinct hands at work in the later decades of 16th-century Kyoto.

 Both Kano Shoei and Kano Mitsunobu were well known throughout the country for their skills.
 As masters of the Kano academic painting style, they naturally favored Chinese-inspired subject matter, such as birds and flowers, rendered in emphatic ink tonalities and placed within mountainous landscape settings.
-As can be seen in the byobu on the right, military class patrons frequently requested scenes depicting predation-such as hunting scenes-which were inserted as additional subject matter in otherwise tranquil vistas celebrating flora and fauna.
+As can be seen in the byobu on the right, military class patrons frequently requested scenes depicting predation, such as hunting scenes that were inserted as additional subject matter in otherwise tranquil vistas celebrating flora and fauna.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.